Why depression makes everything feel pointless

 Depression changes how you experience the world.

 It is not just feeling low.
 It affects energy, motivation, concentration and the sense that things matter.
 That combination can make life feel flat, heavy and strangely empty, even when you know there are people or activities you care about.
-Understanding why this happens does not make it easier overnight, but it can make it feel less like a permanent truth.
+Understanding why this happens does not make it easier overnight, but it can leave it feeling less like a permanent truth.

 Depression does not only lower mood.
 It can lower meaning.